runlightyear/lightyear/packages/@runlightyear/slack/README.md

 # Slack Connector

-The Slack Connector for Big Idea Integration
+The Slack Connector for Lightyear

 ## Examples